-Identity Broker requires that at least one Identity Data Store server be installed.
+The Identity Broker requires that at least one installed Identity Data Store server.
 This provides the backend repository for the Broker Store, which contains the policy data, resources, actions, applications, and Data View Schemas (to enable mapping of attributes between the Identity Broker and one or more User Stores).
-A user store is also required by the Identity Broker, which can an instance of the Data Store or an UnboundID Proxy Server linked to an external user store.
-The Broker Store can reside with the user data on a single Identity Data Store server, or multiple Data Stores can be installed.
+A user store is also required by the Identity Broker, which can be an instance of the Data Store or an external user store.
+The Broker Store can reside with the User Store on a single Identity Data Store server, or multiple data stores can be installed.